SAMMISolutions/docs/doc_posts/_components/voice.md

 The port number should not be altered, except in some very small cases.
 SAMMI Voice uses the port in your local API settings of 9450.

+{% include alert.html text="In order for SAMMI Voice to work, you will need to go into your SAMMI Core settings and tick the box that enables the Local API Server." type="info" %}

 The password for SAMMI Voice is optional.
 If you do want to set a password, ensure that you set it so it matches the `Password` field in your SAMMI Core settings for your local API.

 {% include image.html w="75" src="voice2.png" alt="Local API settings in SAMMI Core" %}